mcvm-launcher/mcvm/docs/Configuring.md

 - `launch.args`: Custom arguments that will be passed to the Java Virtual Machine and game.
 Each one is optional and can either be a string of arguments separated by spaces or a list.
 - `launch.memory`: Memory sizes for the Java heap initial and maximum space.
 Use a string to set both (recommended), or set them individually using an object.
 These follow the same format as the Java arguments (e.g. `1024M` or `10G`) and should be preferred to using custom arguments as it allows MCVM to do some extra things.
 - `launch.env`: A map of strings to strings that let you set environment variables for the game program.
 - `launch.wrapper`: A command to wrap the launch command in.
+Set the command and its arguments.
 - `launch.java`: The Java installation you would like to use.
 Can be either `"adoptium"` or a path to a custom Java executable.
 Defaults to `"adoptium"`.
 - `launch.preset`: A preset that will automatically apply changes to your launch configuration to improve your experience.
   - `"none"`: The default.
 No changes will be applied.